I was blessed with a highly sensitive child. He is amazing.

 In our house, a successful feeding is providing nourishing foods in a calm and positive environment.

 One of our primary roles as a parent is to give our kids every possible opportunity to eat good, nutritious food.
-BUT the other side of that coin is to be sure we are equipping children with discernment, judgement, and the freedom to make good choices for themselves.
+BUT the other side of that coin is to be sure we are equipping children with discernment, judgment, and the freedom to make good choices for themselves.

 I cannot give my child complete freedom to eat but only providing Doritos and ice cream.